-4.39 The Independent Advisor is defined as a person who may or may not be registered as an AP(sterilizers), but can demonstrate to the satisfaction of management previous training and experience appropriate to carry out the designated tasks in respect of WDs as the AP(S) would carry out in respect of sterilizers.
+4.38 The Independent Advisor is defined as a person who may or may not be registered as an AP(sterilizers), but can demonstrate to the satisfaction of management previous training and experience appropriate to carry out the designated tasks in respect of WDs as the AP(S) would carry out in respect of sterilizers.
 AP(S) is a suitable person to carry out the functions of an independent advisor.
+The principle responsibilities of the Independent Advisor are, independent advice on WDs and audit review of WD documentation.